ad-freiburg/elevant/docs/link_benchmark_articles.md

 ## Link Multiple Benchmarks with Multiple Linkers
+You can provide multiple benchmark names to link all of them at once with the specified linker.
+E.g.

+    python3 link_benchmark_entities.py baseline -l baseline -b kore50 msnbc spotlight

+will link the KORE50, MSNBC and DBpedia Spotlight benchmarks using the baseline entity linker.
+This saves a lot of time in comparison to calling `link_benchmark_entities.py` separately for each benchmark, since most of the time is needed to load entity information which only has to be done once per call.

 You can use the Makefile to link multiple benchmarks using multiple linkers with one command.

 To link all benchmarks specified in the Makefile's `BENCHMARK_NAMES` variable using all linking systems specified in